alanegd/gatsby-landing-page/README.md

   SmartStock landing page
 </h1>

-This is a simple landing page made for a fictional software for inventory management called "SmartStock".
+This is a simple landing page made for a fictional inventory management software called "SmartStock".
 I made this to showcase my Tailwind, CSS, HTML5 and JavaScript skills, and to learn more about Gatsby, a React-based open source framework.
 Feel free to open a pull request in case you have any suggestions to enhance this project.

 ## Technologies used